fhnw-ise-qcrypt/oqs-demos/openssh/USAGE.md

 The location where `key-regen.sh` is looking for `ssh_config`/`sshd_config` is the install directory of `oqs-ssh`.
 The [Dockerfile](Dockerfile) puts this location into the variable `OQS_INSTALL_DIR` where it will is accessible from the script.
 ## Using oqs-ssh for quantum-safe remote access with minimal intrusion

-One use case of quantum-safe ssh running in docker could be accessing a remote system without messing with its ssh(d) installation.
-This means minimal intrusion and everything can be easily removed again.
+One use case of quantum-safe ssh running in docker could be accessing a remote system without messing with its ssh(d) installation or other parts of the system you maybe don't want to mess with.
+This means minimal intrusion and everything can easily be removed again.
 This is done by running this docker image on said system and sharing its network space.
 Thus it is possible to access host ports from **within** the docker container.
 Normally, the use case of docker is one of isolation with some shared directories and published ports at max.
 So this solution works around the usual docker limitations.

 Additionally, it is advised to **change the default username and password** when building the image because your plan is to expose it to the world.